|Location||63rd Street on the north, 66th Street on the south, Martin Luther King Drive on the east, Calumet Avenue on...|

 In 1986 HUD foreclosed on the buildings and the complex was up for sale and appraised at a value of only $4.4 million which is a very low amount for 35 buildings, but due to extreme deterioration that was all it was worth.
 On March 11, 1987 the property was sold for $1 to the National Development Council, they then turned around and sold the property to multiple private developers for the purpose of rehabilitation (Chicago Tribune Page 1 Sept 22, 1988).
 For some reason renovations did not happen with these developers in the late 1980s and the drug trafficking and gang activity only intensified to the point where the complex was being held hostage by drugs and violence.

 The Gangster Disciples and Black Disciples became the main dominating forces in these projects, then between 1989 and 1991 their relations city-wide became worse as they launched into full scale warfare.
-The two gangs waged war over this complex calling it “O-Block” all throughout the 1990s and 2000s.
+The two gangs waged war over this complex calling it “O-Block” by the 2010s after BD “Odee” that was killed.

 Starting in 2011 the complex finally began to be rehabbed and by 2014 the rehab was complete which was a very impressive restoration.
 All of the elevators were not functional until the rehab projects restored one of them and replaced ten others.
 Although these projects were heavily rehabbed violent crime still rips through this area.